Gizra/Gizra-Way-Book/our_brand.md

 ### Open Communication

-We work hard to create a common language with our clients and to set expectations early on and this applies internally as well.
+We work hard to create a common language with our clients and to set expectations early on, and this applies internally as well.

 ### High Standards